aurora/mkinst/README.md

                             If the name of a directory is specified, the tool will create a tar archive from it.
-If the source is no direc- tory an additional custom installer script needs to be added using the options '-s' or '--script'.
+If the source is no direc- tory an additional custom installer script needs to be added using the options '-i' or '--include'.

         <target>            Either a file-name or '-' for stdout.